Statistical properties of zeta functions' zeros: Number-theoretical zetas

-Formula (\ref{Riemann_Mangoldt}) is useful if one want to study the distribution of primes and something is known about the distribution of zeros, and the formula (\ref{Landau}) can be used to study the behavior of $ \frac{\zeta ^{\prime }}{\zeta }\left( s\right) $ if some information about the primes is known.
+While formula (\ref{Riemann_Mangoldt}) is useful to study the distribution of primes if something is known about the distribution of zeros, formula ( \ref{Landau}) can be used in the reverse direction to study the behavior of $ \frac{\zeta^{\prime}}{\zeta}( s) $ if some information is known about primes.